-I am a Professor of Psychology at the University of Oregon and also a Visiting Scholar at Stanford University in the Department of Psychiatry and Behavioral Sciences, in the School of Medicine.
+I am a professor of psychology at the University of Oregon and a Fellow, 2018-19, at the Center for Advanced Study in the Behavioral Sciences at Stanford University.
 I received my Bachelor’s degree in Anthropology from the University of Pennsylvania and my PhD in Psychology from Stanford University.
 I have also been a feminist and activist my whole career; I often get into trouble because of it but I am not sorry that I speak truth to power.
-I do love research.
 At the University of Oregon I direct a laboratory investigating the impact of interpersonal and institutional trauma on mental and physical health, behavior, and society.
 My graduate students are the best part of my job –they are brilliant and ethical and great collaborators.
 My students and I publish extensively in scientific journals.
 We also write op-eds that apply research to pressing social issues, like gender discrimination and sexual violence.
 I am proud of my two books, Betrayal Trauma: The Logic of Forgetting Childhood Abuse – which was published by Harvard University Press – and my newer book, Blind to Betrayal, co-authored with Pamela J. Birrell, which was published by Wiley and now has seven additional translations.